MARILYN ROXIE - ABOUT

 ︎ ︎ ︎ ︎

 Hi, I’m Marilyn Roxie.
-I’m the founder of Creative Commons netlabel Vulpiano Records and video artist collective VIDEO HOOK-UPS.
-I work for Rate Your Music / Sonemic as Community and Social Media Manager.
+I’m the founder of Creative Commons netlabel Vulpiano Records and I work for Rate Your Music / Sonemic as Community and Social Media Manager.

 I am a graduate of Manchester Metropolitan University with an MA in filmmaking and have a BA in Studio Art from San Francisco State University, focusing on digital media and emerging technologies and minoring in sexuality studies.
 In my art, I often like to explore androgyny and interrogate maleness and submission, often with the aid of what is available for adaptation in the public domain and Creative Commons sphere.